dhruvsaraiya/dhruvsaraiya/README.md

 - 💬 Ask me about Python, Ruby, Sql
 - ⚡ Fun fact I like 16 songs accross 1 albums.
 I have 4 playlists of awesome music.

-Coding is "90 percent finished" for half of the total coding time.
-Debugging is "99 percent complete" most of the time.
+If you cannot explain a program to yourself, the chance of the computer getting it right is pretty small.

 <p align="left">
 <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python" width="20" height="20"/>